slabstech/gaganyatri.com/_posts/tldr/2022/2022-07-30-software-architect-elevator-gregor-hohpe.md

 * [Domain-driven Design: Tackling complexity in the Heart of Software, Eric Evans](https://amzn.to/3JmiVR4)
 * [Extreme Programming Explained: Embrace change, Kent Beck](https://amzn.to/3oJyzwk)
 * [The Pyramid Principle, Logic in Writing & Thinking, Minto](https://amzn.to/3cNARaR)

+Part 1

+Dangers of riding the architecture elevator

+Designing for the first derivative

+Micromort - Decision analysis

+Books:

+Foundation of Decision Analysis.
+Ronald Howard and Ali Abbas

+Who needs an Architect, Martin Fowler

+Priceless : The myth of fair value

+Thinking fast and slow - Daniel Kahneman

+Part 2

+Vertical Cohesion

+Fit for Purpose